 Figure 4 shows the gender ratio of users in MovieLens 1M dataset that is analyzed using Microsoft Excel's tool PivotTool and PivotChart report.
-From a total of 6040 users, there are 4331 males and 1709 female contributed to the movie ratings in the MovieLens 1M dataset.
-There is more study of data being observed from the male users, where the gender ratio is 72:28 males to female in MovieLens 1M dataset.
+From a total of 6040 counts of users, there are 4331 counts of male and 1709 counts of female contributions on the movie ratings in the MovieLens 1M dataset.
+There is more study of data being observed from the male users, where the gender ratio is 72:28 male to female in MovieLens 1M dataset.

-Fig. 4 - Gender ratio of users in MovieLens 1M dataset
+Figure 5 : Age group distribution of users in MovieLens 1M dataset

-Figure 5 shows the age group distribution of users in the MovieLens 1M dataset that is analyzed using Microsoft Excel's tool PivotTool and PivotChart report.
-From a total of 6040 users, there are 222 users in the under 18 age group, 1103 users in the 18 to 24 age group, 2096 users in the 25 to 34 age group, 1193 users in the 35 to 44 age group, 550 users in 45 to 49 age group, 496 users in 50 to 55 age group, and 380 users in above 56 age group in the MovieLens 1M dataset.
-There is more study of data being observed from the 25 to 34 age group users, showing a significant of domination, which involves 35% of users in the MovieLens 1M dataset.
+Figure 5 shows the age group distribution of users in MovieLens 1M dataset that is analyzed using Microsoft Excel's tool PivotTool and PivotChart report.
+From a total of 6040 counts of users, there are 222 counts of users in under 18 age group, 1103 counts of users in 18 to 24 age group, 2096 counts of users in 25 to 34 age group, 1193 counts of users in 35 to 44 age group, 550 counts of users in 45 to 49 age group, 496 counts of users in 50 to 55 age group, and 380 counts of users in above 56 age group in the MovieLens 1M dataset.
+There is more study of data being observed from the users in 25 to 34 age group where it shows a significant of domination which involves 35 percentage of users in MovieLens 1M dataset.

-Fig. 5 - Age group distribution of users in MovieLens 1M dataset
+Figure 6 : Occupational distribution of users in MovieLens 1M dataset

 Figure 6 shows the occupational distribution of users in MovieLens 1M dataset that is plotted using Microsoft Excel's tool PivotTool and PivotChart report.
-From a total of 6040 users, there are 711 users having other or not specified occupation, 528 academics or educator, 267 artist, 173 clerical or admin, 759 college or grad student, 112 customer service, 236 doctor or health care, 679 executive or managerial, 17 farmer, 92 homemaker, 195 k-12 student, 129 lawyer, 388 programmer, 142 retired, 302 sales or marketing, 144 scientist, 241 self-employed, 502 technician or engineer, 70 tradesman or craftsman, 72 unemployed, and 281 writer in the MovieLens 1M dataset.
+From a total of 6040 counts of users, there are 711 counts of users having other or not specified occupation, 528 counts of academics or educator, 267 counts of artist, 173 counts of clerical or admin, 759 counts of college or grad student, 112 counts of customer service, 236 counts of doctor or health care, 679 counts of executive or managerial, 17 counts of farmer, 92 counts of homemaker, 195 counts of k-12 student, 129 counts of lawyer, 388 counts of programmer, 142 counts of retired, 302 counts of sales or marketing, 144 counts of scientist, 241 counts of self-employed, 502 counts of technician or engineer, 70 counts of tradesman or craftsman, 72 counts of unemployed, and 281 counts of writer in the MovieLens 1M dataset.
 Figure 6 shows the occupational distribution of users from MovieLens 1M dataset which consists of 21 different occupations.

-Figure 6 shows the occupational distribution of users in MovieLens 1M dataset which consists of 21 different occupations.
+Figure 7: The movie ratings distribution in MovieLens 1M dataset